 While Machine Learning focuses on learning, the core aspect of RPA is doing.
 From this perspective, RPA and Machine Learning can be complementary.
 The increasing automation, through RPA of tasks traditionally performed manually generates data which can then be used to train Machine Learning algorithms and obtain new insights from the work processes.
-In conclusion, RPA can be seen as a first step in addressing low-hanging fruit though the implementation of older-mindset AI, on top of which can be built more sophisticated and complex Machine Learning-based AI.
+In conclusion, RPA can be seen as a first step in addressing https://ec.europa.eu/epsc/sites/epsc/files/epsc - report - hearing - a european union strategy for artificial intelligence.pdf for the hearing summary report.